-Combine wine tasting and mountaineering in Argentina?
+Combine wine tasting and mountaineering to Aconcagua, the highest peak in South America?
 YES PLEASE!
 Read blog from last season and find out more

-Combine wine tasting and mountaineering in Argentina?
+Combine wine tasting and mountaineering to Aconcagua, the highest peak in South America?
 YES PLEASE!
 Clicking submit on our application for the Polish Traverse Route on Aconcagua was so exciting, even though we did it 11 months in advance and had to deal with the anticipation of the climb for close to a year.
 At the same time, one does need to train, A LOT, for this climb so we were glad that we had this much time to prepare for this beast of a mountain!

 Again, I cannot emphasize how much training needs to be done for this route and climb in general.
 Towering at near 23,000 feet above sea level Aconcagua is not only super tall, but the approach alone takes a few days and that is before you even start significant vertical gain.
 While Aconcagua is not considered a technical route by any means, it is also not a beginner mountain.
 It benefits climbers not only to have climbed in high altitudes, but also to have some ice and snow skills, crampon skills, ice ax/self-rescue, and practice carrying a heavy pack up significant hills.
 Obviously, it is not easy to train for the altitude alone (unless you are one of the lucky ones that lives in a high-altitude city!), but if you make sure that you are in the best possible shape (of your life probably), that helps you adapt to the altitude more easily.